Your Water Can Affect Your Hair

 When we travel we always bring a supply of our own soap and shampoo bars.
-I was amazed how my shampoo experience differed from place to place.
+I have been amazed at how my shampoo experience changes from place to place.
 My hair felt and behaved differently, and never the way it felt at home.
+There were some places where my hair was unbelievably soft and manageable and others where my hair felt so waxy that I had to (reluctantly) use the hotel liquid shampoo.
 The only variable was the water.

 If your hair does not seem to be adjusting to the shampoo bars, it may be due to your water.

 The characteristics of your water can determine how well (or poorly) your shampoo and conditioning routine works.

 Also, if your house water is chlorinated, mineralized, or fluoridated, it can also have an effect on your hair.

 For years people used soap to wash their hair, dishes, clothes, etc. Around the beginning of the twentieth century, household detergents became available.
 It is believed that the first synthetic detergents were developed by the Germans during the First World War period, due to a shortage of fat needed in the soapmaking process.

 But why did people switch from natural soap to synthetic detergent?
 Soaps and detergents behave differently in hard water.
 Soaps can form a scum in hard water that will not rinse away easily.
 Detergents react less to the minerals in hard water.
 Plus synthetic detergents were much cheaper than soap.